rigtsm/AWS/certified_Cloud_Practitioner_Path/aws_Core_Services/readme.md

     - General purpose
     - compute, memory, and storage optimized
     - accelerated computing (ml with gpu)
--Pricing is based on the instance type
+- Pricing is based on the instance type
 - Some Instance types have unique capabilities (specialized storage, gpu)

 Example of EC2 Instance Type Pricing: